npnppn/Algorithm/README.md

 # Algorithm Practice with Python3
-This repository is for my algorithm exercise
+This repository is for my algorithm exercise.